-During 2023 and 2022, the Hospital had no valuations categorised into Level 1; there were no transfers of assets between Level 1 and 2 fair value hierarchy levels in 2022-23.
+During 2024 and 2023, the Hospital had no valuations categorised into Level 1; there were no transfers of assets between Level 1 and 2 fair value hierarchy levels in 2023-24.
+Through the valuation process undertaken in June 2024, some land and building assets were transferred between Level 2 and 3.